danny-dirksen/vrfly/README.md

 ![A gif of a spaceship flying through space](/doc/demo.gif)

+Note: While this project is best enjoyed in VR, it can be run on the web using a keyboard and mouse.

 ## Description

 This is a work-in-progress A-Frame test project currently involving a small, rusty, flyable spaceship in vr which you can fly around a simple demo scene.